United Airlines Flight 826: NTSB investigation and aftermath

 The flight data recorder, as analyzed by the National Transportation Safety Board (NTSB), found that the sensors had initially recorded a peak normal acceleration of 1.814g in the first sharp ascent.
 Then the data showed that the aircraft had an out of control roll by 18° and then plunged to an extreme negative G of -0.824g.

 The NTSB investigation found a potential issue that could have prevented the death and many injuries.
 Nobody could remember hearing the typical "fasten seat belt" chime when the fasten seat belt light came on about two minutes before the turbulence event and no announcements of the "fasten seat belt" light being on were made in either English or Japanese.

-As a result of the incident, United Airlines released a bulletin entitled Turbulence Encounter and Passenger Fatality which went into detail on the events of Flight 826 and emphasized the importance of effective communication.
+As a result of the accident, United Airlines released a bulletin entitled Turbulence Encounter and Passenger Fatality which went into detail on the events of Flight 826 and emphasized the importance of effective communication.
 The airline also took measures to enforce its policy of encouraging passengers to keep their seat belts fastened even if the seat belt sign is off.

 United Airlines had previously intended to sell the aging aircraft to a salvage company in early 1998.
-After this incident, the airline opted to retire the aircraft soon afterwards with Flight 826 being its last revenue flight.
+After this accident, the airline opted to retire the aircraft soon afterwards with Flight 826 being its last revenue flight.
+It was ferried to Las Vegas McCarran International Airport in January 1998 and scrapped later that year.